SaleFlex/SaleFlex.POS/README.md

 The value in parentheses shows the equivalent in the database.

 - [ ] **CASH (1)**: Payment made using physical cash.
 - [ ] **CREDIT_CARD (2)**: Payment made using a credit card.
 - [ ] **CHECK (3)**: Payment made via check.
 - [ ] **CREDIT_NOCARD (4)**: Payment made using the customer's internal credit within the institution, or through an integration with a bank where the payment is processed using a credit line.
 - [ ] **PREPAID_CARD (5)**: Payment made using a prepaid card.
 - [ ] **MOBILE (6)**: Payment made via mobile payment methods, such as mobile wallets or payment apps.
 - [ ] **BONUS (7)**: Payment made using points or bonuses earned through loyalty programs or rewards.
 - [ ] **EXCHANGE (8)**: Payment made in a foreign currency or through currency exchange.
 - [ ] **ON_CREDIT (9)**: Payment made on credit, where the amount is recorded as a debt to be paid later (similar to a store credit or purchase on account).
 - [ ] **OTHER (10)**: Any other payment type not covered by the above categories.

+## EnumDocumentType Definitions

+- [ ] **FiscalReceipt**: A fiscal receipt, typically used for official sales transactions that are recorded for tax purposes.
+- [ ] **NoneFiscalReceipt**: A non-fiscal receipt, which is not used for tax purposes but may be issued for internal records or other non-tax-related transactions.
+- [ ] **Invoice**: A printed or standard invoice, used to request payment for goods or services provided.
+- [ ] **EInvoice**: An electronic invoice, typically sent and processed digitally as part of e-commerce or digital business transactions.
+- [ ] **EArchiveInvoice**: An electronic archive invoice, used to store and manage invoices digitally for compliance and record-keeping.
+- [ ] **DiplomaticInvoice**: A diplomatic invoice, used for transactions involving diplomatic entities, often exempt from certain taxes.
+- [ ] **Waybill**: A transportation document that details the goods being shipped and the terms of their transport.
+- [ ] **DeliveryNote**: A delivery note, used to document the items delivered to a customer or another party, often accompanying the goods.
+- [ ] **CashOutflow**: A cash outflow document, used to record cash payments or withdrawals from the cash register or account.
+- [ ] **CashInflow**: A cash inflow document, used to record cash receipts or deposits into the cash register or account.
+- [ ] **Return**: A return document, used to record the return of goods, typically resulting in a credit or refund.
+- [ ] **SelfBillingInvoice**: A self-billing invoice, where the buyer issues an invoice on behalf of the supplier, often used in specific business arrangements.

 # Sample Configuration Design
 ## Login Form